Maria Theresa of Austria-Este, Queen of Sardinia: Beginnings at the Savoyard court

 Maria Theresa became a good friend of Marie Clotilde of France, the childless consort of Charles Emmanuel, Prince of Piedmont.
 She was also close to the Duchess of Chablais.
 At the time of her marriage, her spouse was the Duke of Aosta.
 As such, she was styled as Her Royal Highness the Duchess of Aosta until she became queen.
 The couple had six daughters and one son, who died young.
-Upon the invasion of Savoy by Napoleon Bonaparte in 1798, she left with her family first to Tuscany and then to Sardinia.
+Upon the invasion of Piedmont by Napoleon Bonaparte in 1798, she left with her family first to Tuscany and then to Sardinia.

 Queen

-After the abdication of Charles Emmanuel IV of Sardinia in 1802, her husband succeeded to the throne as the new King of Sardinia, with Maria Theresa his Queen consort.
+After the abdication of Charles Emmanuel IV of Sardinia in 1802, her husband succeeded to the throne as the new King of Sardinia, with Maria Theresa becoming his Queen consort.
 However, due the ongoing war, she had to wait on the island of Sardinia for the end of the war in 1814 to return to the capital Turin.

 Maria Theresa was initially enthusiastically welcomed in Turin, but she soon aroused great discontent among the public.
 She was accused of wishing to undermine and abolish so much as possible of the reforms initiated during the French occupation, and was additionally said to treat all whom cooperated with the French with contempt.
 Her conduct has been suggested as one of the reasons behind the discontent which led to the rebellions of 1821 which led to her consort's abdication.
 After the outbreak of a liberal revolution in 1821, her husband Victor Emmanuel abdicated in favor of his brother, Charles Felix.
 During the riots, she declared herself willing to assume regency if necessary.
 Instead, she followed her abdicated spouse to Nice.

 Maria Theresa survived Victor Emmanuel by eight years.
-She was accused of having tried to convince her childless brother-in-law Charles Felix to assign Francis IV, duke of Modena (her brother and the husband of her eldest daughter Maria Beatrice), as heir to the throne.
+She was accused of having tried to convince her childless brother-in-law Charles Felix to assign Francis IV, Duke of Modena (her brother and the husband of her eldest daughter Maria Beatrice), as heir to the throne.
 Due to the hostility directed toward her, she was not allowed to return to Turin until 1831.
 She was buried in the Basilica of Superga.

 A daybed that belonged to Maria Theresa is held at the Attingham Park.